 Drone rules and regulations

-Whether you are flying for fun or have it in your profession, you need to know what it is that applies to fly drones.
+Whether you are flying for fun or use it in your profession, you need to know what it is that applies to fly drones.
 In general, you need permission to fly your drone when it goes out of sight when you can’t see it with your own eyes in many countries.

 Drone pilots have a number of rules to follow and it is always your responsibility as a pilot to know the latest rules and follow them.
 The rules differ a lot in different countries.